-223 Establishment
+Establishment

-The South African Reserve Bank is the central bank of the Republic and is regulated in terms of an Act of Parliament.
+223. The South African Reserve Bank is the central bank of the Republic and is regulated in terms of an Act of Parliament.

-224 Primary object
+Primary object

-(1) The primary object of the South African Reserve Bank is to protect the value of the currency in the interest of balanced and sustainable economic growth in the Republic.

-(2) The South African Reserve Bank, in pursuit of its primary object, must perform its functions independently and without fear, favour or prejudice, but there must be regular consultation between the Bank and the Cabinet member responsible for national financial matters.
+- 224. (1) The primary object of the South African Reserve Bank is to protect the value of the currency in the interest of balanced and sustainable economic growth in the Republic. - (2) The South African Reserve Bank, in pursuit of its primary object, must perform its functions independently and without fear, favour or prejudice, but there must be regular consultation between the Bank and the Cabinet member responsible for national financial matters.

-225 Powers and functions
+Powers and functions

-The powers and functions of the South African Reserve Bank are those customarily exercised and performed by central banks, which powers and functions must be determined by an Act of Parliament and must be exercised or performed subject to the conditions prescribed in terms of that Act.
+225. The powers and functions of the South African Reserve Bank are those customarily exercised and performed by central banks, which powers and functions must be determined by an Act of Parliament and must be exercised or performed subject to the conditions prescribed in terms of that Act.

-Provincial and Local Financial Matters (ss 226-230A)
+Provincial and Local Financial Matters

-226 Provincial Revenue Funds
+Provincial Revenue Funds

-(1) There is a Provincial Revenue Fund for each province into which all money received by the provincial government must be paid, except money reasonably excluded by an Act of Parliament.

-(2) Money may be withdrawn from a Provincial Revenue Fund only-

-- (a) in terms of an appropriation by a provincial Act; or - (b) as a direct charge against the Provincial Revenue Fund, when it is provided for in the Constitution or a provincial Act.

-(3) Revenue allocated through a province to local government in that province in terms of section 214 (1), is a direct charge against that province's Revenue Fund.

-(4) National legislation may determine a framework within whichin terms of subsection (3) must be paid to municipalities in the province.
-[Sub-s.
+- 226. (1) There is a Provincial Revenue Fund for each province into which all money received by the provincial government must be paid, except money reasonably excluded by an Act of Parliament. - (2) Money may be withdrawn from a Provincial Revenue Fund only- - (a) in terms of an appropriation by a provincial Act; or - (b) as a direct charge against the Provincial Revenue Fund, when it is provided for in the Constitution or a provincial Act. - (3) Revenue allocated through a province to local government in that province in terms of section 214(1), is a direct charge against that province's Revenue Fund. - (4) National legislation may determine a framework within which- - (a) a provincial Act may in terms of subsection (2)(b) authorise the withdrawal of money as a direct charge against a Provincial Revenue Fund; and - (b) revenue allocated through a province to local government in that province in terms of subsection (3) must be paid to municipalities in the province.

+''' [Sub-s.
 (4) added by s.
 8 of the Constitution Seventh Amendment Act of 2001.]
+[Date of commencement of s.
+226: 1 January 1998] '''